College softball coaches decry treatment by NCAA: ‘What’s lower than an afterthought?’

 But under the microscope focused on the NCAA’s treatment of women athletes, there may be no better contrast than the men’s and women’s College World Series.

-Both the baseball and softball championships have become marquee events in the heartland cities that host them, with large sellout crowds, and both draw similar audiences on ESPN.
+Both the baseball and softball championships have become marquee events in the heartland cities that host them, with large sellout crowds, and drawing similar audiences on ESPN.
 But the tournaments remain unequal.
 Softball athletes play in a stadium with less than half the capacity and subpar facilities, and their tournament is condensed into a much smaller window than the men’s.
 And that’s after what coaches describe as a years-long battle with the NCAA for such basic amenities as bathrooms, which were eventually added, and showers, which they’re still waiting for.

 Jacquie Joseph, who has spent three decades as the head coach at Michigan State University, said the events of last month were the tip of the iceberg at the NCAA championships.

-“Women’s basketball is the premiere women’s sport,” Joseph said.
+“Women’s basketball is the premier women’s sport,” Joseph said.
 And yet, she said, even they were left with “scraps” compared to the men.

 “When I saw that, what I wanted to say is, imagine how we feel, the rest of us?
 They’re the chosen ones, and they’re treated like afterthoughts.
 What’s lower than an afterthought?
 That’s us.”